alipouw13/appureviewbankingdemo/3-tracing-data-lineage.md

 - With Purview, you can track data from ingestion to reporting, ensuring transparency for regulators and internal audits.
 - Lineage helps you quickly identify and resolve data quality issues
-- Live view enables your organization to
+- Live view enables users with the proper permissions to find eligible resources and their data assets in the catalog without setup or scanning

 ## Permissions